v1shanker/capstone/pages/weekly-update-4.md

 **Naveen**

-+ Connected to LIDAR using provided hardware
++ Ported C++ LIDAR SDK over to C code to compile on esp32
-+ Set up small demo that signalled STOP when front of LIDAR approached object
++ Set up serial connection between esp32 and LIDAR
++ Connected to LIDAR and read Serial number, managed to get basic data about angle and distance
++ Helped set up esp32 side of serial connection between Android phone